Here is a full list of all the MGM Resorts-owned properties in Las Vegas.

 Bellagio

-A luxury resort inspired by the Italian town of Bellagio, featuring the famous Fountains of Bellagio, O by Cirque du Soleil, a conservatory and botanical garden, and a gallery of fine art.
-This 5-star MGM Resort property is ideal for travelers who appreciate elegance and sophistication.
+A luxury resort inspired by the Italian town of Bellagio, featuring the famous Fountains of Bellagio, O by Cirque du Soleil, an ever-changing conservatory and botanical garden, and a fine art gallery.
+Oh, and let’s not forget about the Buffet at Bellagio for your all-you-can-eat needs!

 Bellagio ($$$): nightly room prices range from $200 – $400